fx-giant/giant-documentations/visual/visual-layouting.md

 ## Introduction

-This guide gives tips on how to layout dashboards to make it both aesthetically pleasing and organised.
+This guide gives tips on how to design layout for dashboards to make it both aesthetically pleasing and organised.
 This is very important as GIANT's dashboard feature is a powerful presenting tool.
 Instead of using the conventional static powerpoint, GIANT's dashboard feature allows for more interesting and interactive presentations.

 ## Dashboard themes:

 First we want to decide on what theme is best to present the charts.
-GIANT provides many samples to choose from.
+GIANT provides many preset themes to choose from.

 ![edit](images/giant-101-layouting/edit.PNG)